fbpx

 Erica Evans Johnson

-Erica Evans is a two time Jeff-nominated performer who has appeared at theatres such as Drury Lane, Paramount, Marriott, Chicago Shakespeare, Adirondack Theatre Festival, Can Can Seattle, and The Ordway.
+Erica Evans Johnson is a two time Jeff-nominated performer who has appeared at theatres such as Drury Lane, Paramount, Marriott, Chicago Shakespeare, Adirondack Theatre Festival, Can Can Seattle, and The Ordway.
 While performing throughout the country, she has had the immense pleasure of teaching theatre and dance at universities, dance academies, and theatre conservatories.
 Erica enjoys bringing her passion and knowledge into any classroom at any level and strongly believes in making dance accessible by establishing a fun, welcoming atmosphere for all.
 In her spare time, Erica serves as a facilitator for Chicago’s A.B.L.E.
 Ensemble, a program devoted to bringing the performing arts to individuals with Down syndrome and other intellectual and developmental disabilities.
 Virginia based since 2022, Erica is happily settled near family and thrilled to begin collaborating with the students at Hollins.

 Moneé Stamp